jetnew/academicpages/_posts/2020-12-03-causal-inference.md

 ## Associational and Causal Quantities

-The ITE and ATE are causal quantities that are not equal to the associational quantity of conditional expectation, due to the existence of confounders.
+The ITE and ATE are causal quantities that are not equal to the conditional expectation, which is an associational quantity, due to the existence of confounders.

 When confounding exists, the ATE: